Board Certified Podiatrists | Expert Foot & Ankle Care

 How can Dr. Tom Biernacki help with heel pain?

 Dr. Biernacki provides a full spectrum of heel pain treatments tailored to your specific condition.
-From accurate diagnosis and advanced imaging to custom orthotics and cutting-edge therapies, his goal is to get you back on your feet—pain-free and active.
+From accurate diagnosis and advanced imaging to custom orthotics and modern therapies, his goal is to get you back on your feet—pain-free and active.

 Related Treatment Guides